Mavrepis/Search_Engine/README.md

 # Search Engine
 Basic search engine university project.
-This was created in the context of "Information Retrieval" lesson.
+This was created in the context of "Information Retrieval" course.

 Special _thank you_ to my professor **Christos Doulkeridis** who guided me through the process of creating this.